testit-tms/api-client-python/docs/ProjectsApi.md

 Delete project

-<br>Use case  <br>User sets project internal or global identifier and runs method execution  <br>System search and delete project  <br>System returns no content response
+<br>Use case:  <br>1.
+User sets project internal or global identifier and runs method execution  <br>2.
+System searches and moves requested project to archive  <br>3.
+System responds with no content (204) result

 ### Example